 Weed control needs to be targeted to ensure correct timing and application rates.
-It must also consider any crops to be planted following sorghum to achieve optimal control without residual effects (Moore et al. 2014).
+It must also consider any crops to be planted following sorghum to achieve optimal control without residual effects (NSW DPI, 2019).

-Glyphosate and mixes with glyphosate are commonly used for weed control in fallows, while atrazine and metolachlor are predominantly used for in-crop weed control.
+Glyphosate and mixes with glyphosate are commonly used for weed control in fallows, while atrazine and metolachlor are predominantly used for in-crop weed control (Osten et al., 2007).

-7.2 Pests and diseases
+7.2 Pests